-This chapter describes how to configure a production to alert users about important events, such as events that require user intervention.
-It includes the following sections:
+This topic describes how to configure a production to alert users about important events, such as events that require user intervention.

 The alert mechanism works as follows: